Immigrate to Canada from Saudi Arabia – Updated Guidelines

-4. Have you previously studied or worked in Canada or doing so now?
+5. Have you previously studied or worked in Canada or doing so now?

-You get points if you or your spouse/partner completed at least 2 academic years of full-time study (in a program at least 2 years long) at a secondary or post-secondary school in Canada.
+For example, you get points if you or your spouse/partner completed at least 2 academic years of full-time study (in a program at least 2 years long) at a secondary or post-secondary school in Canada.
 Full-time study means at least 15 hours of classes per week.
 You must have stayed in good academic standing (as set out by the school) during that time.

 You may receive additional points if your spouse or partner did at least 1 year of full-time work in Canada on a valid work permit or while authorized to work in Canada.

-5. Do you have a high net worth or significant financial resources?
+6. Do you have a high net worth or significant financial resources?

-66. Do you own and/or manage a business?
+7. Do you own and/or manage a business?

 Your business ownership or managerial experience may enhance your eligibility for federal and provincial governments business investor and entrepreneur immigration programs.
-Start your free assessment today.
-You just may have the qualifications for many of these programs.

 Step 1 – Where to Live in Canada